Mengjielf/LGTRL-DE/5_fold_results/readme.md

-this file is used to save trained models
+this file is used to save pre-trained models